zicht/z/res/doc/roadmap.md

 # Roadmap for Z #

+One important goal for any Z upgrade is providing conversion scripts for the yml files.
+This will only be done for minor and major releases, e.g. 1.0 => 1.1 or 1.2 => 2.0, and they will all be incremental.

 ## version 1.1 ##
 - A new syntax for dynamic configuration will be introduced.
 At lower levels than top, you can now use a variable name to expand variables in the scope: